 When do the clocks change?

 The dates the clocks change differ from year to year.
-This year, Sunday 27th October marked the end of Daylight Savings in the UK.
-Now the clocks have changed, the UK is on Greenwich Mean Time until Sunday 29th March 2020.
+This year, Sunday 29th March marked the beginning of Daylight Savings.
+Now the clocks have changed, the UK is on British Summertime until Sunday 25th October 2020.

 - The clocks go back on 25th October 2020.